 “That’s really what grief has taught me.
 That I can survive.
 I used to be afraid that if I experienced grief it would overcome me and I wouldn’t be able to survive the flood of it, that if I actually felt it I wouldn’t be able to get back up.
 It’s taught me that I can feel it and it won’t swallow me whole.But we come from a culture where we think people have to be strong.
 I’m a big believer in being vulnerable, open to grief.
 That is strength.
 You can’t know joy unless you know profound sadness.
 They don’t exist without each other.”

 On Grief and Grieving: Finding the Meaning of Grief Through the Five Stages of Loss by Elisabeth Kubler-Ross and David Kessler (2005)

 If you know somebody who has been recently bereaved, you may be feeling unsure of what to say and do.
-If they have lost a loved one through COVID-19, they may be facing a type of bereavement which is incredibly challenging.

 Research shows that early support and help through the bereavement journey makes it easier to make a recovery with good mental health.
 Simply being kind and offering your support at this time can be a big help to people who are bereaved.

 You do not need to be a professional or have significant training to give help and support.
 We do also recognise that you yourself may be experiencing additional stressors during this time and we would encourage you to take care of yourself first.

 Remember that you are not an expert, and if your loved one is struggling, it would be wise to signpost them to expert advice and support.
 You will find these service links above for both internal and external support.

 A death from COVID-19 may mean there was: